WallStreetMojo

 Solution

-In the present case, the face value of each of the bond issued is $1,000, and the issue price is $ 970.
+In the present case, the face value of each of the bonds issued is $1,000, and the issue price is $ 970.
 So the discount issued per bond comes to $30 ($1,000- $970).
-The total amount of discount given for all the bonds comes to $30,000 (discount per bond * number of bonds issued = $30* 1,000).
+So the total discount given for all the bonds comes to $30,000 (discount per bond * number of bonds issued = $30* 1,000).

-A company needs to amortize this discount given because a discount arises when the company issues the bonds at the value less than its face value.
+A company needs to amortize this discount because a discount arises when the company issues the bonds at a value less than its face value.
 Still, the interest is payable on the face value and not on the discounted issue price.
 Now, by using a method of the straight line, bond discount will be written off by the company in the equal amounts over a bond’s life as follows:

 • Total Interest Amount = $ 30,000